adamaaronson/adamaaronson.github.io/_posts/2025-07-23-i-drank-every-cocktail.md

 The plan: gather all the ingredients, batch-prepare some IBA Tikis, and throw perhaps the world's first IBA Tiki party.
 Incidentally, my 24th birthday was quickly approaching, so I even had an occasion for the celebration.

 The rums, of course, were the hard part.
-I can't exactly explain what I did in a blog post, but let's just say we were about to have the most faithful IBA Tikis that had ever been made in the United States.
+I can't exactly explain what I did in a blog post, but let's just say we were about to have some of the most faithful IBA Tikis that had ever been made in the United States.
 (Shoutouts to my mom and my sister, who both played instrumental roles in the operation.)

 The rest of the ingredients were straightforward enough.
 [Amaretto](https://en.wikipedia.org/wiki/Amaretto), check.
 [Luxardo maraschino](https://en.wikipedia.org/wiki/Girolamo_Luxardo), check.
 [Frangelico](https://en.wikipedia.org/wiki/Frangelico) (hazelnut liqueur, which the IBA Tiki is the only IBA official cocktail to include), check.
 The juices and purée and _gengibre_, check.
 All that was left was to put it all together.